What Are Can and Could?

 Asking for or Giving Permission

-'Can' is used to ask for permission from someone or when we want to allow someone to do something.
+'Can' is commonly used to ask for or give permission in English.
 Carefully study the following examples: